Nynergy/teletype-stash/Grid Scenes/References/Bosanquet.md

 ### Octave Controls

 Now onto the bottom three buttons of the control column.
-These are for changing the octave offset of the Teletype's CV 1 output.
+These are for changing the octave offset of the Teletype's CV outputs.
 These function very similarly to the temperament controls, in that you can increase/decrease the offset by 1 octave (1 volt), or reset it back to the default (2 volts).

 ### Mode Controls